microsoft/microsoft-ui-xaml-specs/active/NumberBox/NumberBox.md

 ![NumberBox with a tool tip above to show a preview of the calculation results](https://user-images.githubusercontent.com/16964652/58919441-fbfe7900-86e2-11e9-8d2b-dd4dadfa74c5.png)

 ![NumberBox with a calculation in progress and highlight text previewing the calculation results](https://user-images.githubusercontent.com/7389110/58920708-5b807700-872b-11e9-9924-21a7b7d37e68.png)

+* Is there any localization need for switching the sides of the UpDownButtons?

+* Pending custom requirement for vertical UpDownButtons (compact scenarios).